reitheAIPM/pulsecheck-mobile-app-/ai/api-endpoints.md

 ---

+## 🩺 Health Check Endpoint

+**Note**: Health check should validate not only service status, but also database schema and the presence of required columns (e.g., `updated_at` in `journal_entries`).
+This prevents false positives where the service is running but production endpoints fail due to schema issues.

 *This document serves as the single source of truth for PulseCheck development.
 Update it whenever adding new processes, endpoints, or changing existing functionality.*

 **Status**: Foundation Complete - Ready for Core Feature Implementation